sirjofri/Scalem-Docs/index.md

 The second part is about Scalem itself.
 It builds on top of the knowledge you gained from the first part, so I recommend reading that part first.
 You'll learn about the general layout of the Scalem windows and how to use them.
+If you want to jump into the cold water, you can also access the [Scalem How to](Scalem-User-Guide/How-to-Use/index.md) immediately.

 The source code of this documentation is available [here](https://github.com/sirjofri/Scalem-Docs).